2024 Jasper wildfire: Progression

 By July 25, roughly 25,000 people had been evacuated, and videos surfaced showing various buildings and structures destroyed by the fire in the southern part of the town.
-Later that day, park officials reported that the north and south fires had merged together.
+Later that day, park officials reported that the north and south fires had merged.
 Including an earlier wildfire near Miette Hot Springs, the Jasper wildfire complex was estimated to be 36,000 hectares in size, which was later lowered to 32,000 hectares following an aerial survey.
 On July 26, Parks Canada revealed that 358 of the 1,113 structures within the Jasper townsite were damaged by the wildfire while all critical infrastructure such as the hospital, schools, and wastewater treatment plant were saved.
 On July 27, the Municipality of Jasper released a map and list of addresses of the structures damaged by the fire.

 A Parks Canada official explained the wildfire was the largest the park had recorded in the last 100 years and could continue to burn for months.
 Experts determined that a fire tornado may have formed, burning hundreds of homes.
 According to a report conducted by the Canadian Forest Service, fire-induced winds caused tree damage and ground scouring comparable to an EF-4 to EF-5 tornado.

 An update from Parks Canada on August 1 indicated the wildfire had grown substantially and was now 39000 ha, with more growth expected.

 On August 17, Parks Canada and the Municipality of Jasper lifted the evacuation alert for Jasper after the wildfire was classified as being held.
 On September 7, Parks Canada announced that the wildfire was under control with the fire estimated to be 32722 ha in size.
 On April 1, 2025, the wildfire was declared as extinguished.

 Fatality

-On August 3, a wildland firefighter was killed after he was hit by a falling tree while fighting the wildfire northeast of Jasper.
+On August 3, 2024, a wildland firefighter was killed after he was hit by a falling tree while fighting the wildfire northeast of Jasper.
 The man was subsequently identified as 24-year-old Morgan Kitchen, who was a resident of Calgary and based out of the Rocky Mountain House firebase.
+On July 29, 2026, six charges were laid against the Ministry of Forestry and Parks under the province's OHS Act for alleged workplace safety violations in connection to Kitchen's death such as failing to keep workers safe by not adequately identifying and managing hazards, and inadequate training.